 Context: In a regime of increasing uncertainty and variability due to the growing integration of renewable energy sources, the patterns of flows along electricity networks change rapidly and unpredictably.
 This requires network operators to adapt the dispatch of conventional resources so as to respect the physical l...View Project

 95th Session of the Harvard Electricity Policy Group, Market Reforms for Stressed Conditions: the Case of Europe, Harvard University, Boston, MA, June 14, 2019

 14th EU-US regulators’ round table, Nodal and Zonal Market Clearing, Council of European Energy Regulators, Brussels, Belgium, March 18, 2019

-The Norwegian TSO Statnett has published a report that was prepared with colleagues at N-SIDE on ...
+Norwegian TSO Statnett has published a report on the coordination of transmission and distributio...

 Workshop on Electricity Systems of the Future, Market Design Considerations for Scarcity Pricing: A Stochastic Programming Framework, Cambridge University, England, March 19, 2019.

 Workshop on Flexible Operation and Advanced Control for Energy Systems, Transmission Capacity Allocation in Zonal Electricity Markets, Cambridge University, England, January 9, 2019.

 ENGIE Chair Inauguration, 2014.